 The prevalence of X-linked Opitz G/BBB syndrome is estimated to be 1/50,000-1/100,000 males.

 The diagnosis of Opitz G/BBB syndrome is usually made by clinical findings.
 It is not possible to distinguish this condition from chromosome 22q11.2 deletion syndrome (autosomal dominant Opitz G/BBB syndrome) based on physical features alone.
-Diagnosis of X-linked Opitz Syndrome can be done by way of inheritance and by molecular genetic testing for mutations in the MID1 gene that is available (15%-45% of affected males have been found to have a mutation).
+Diagnosis of X-linked Opitz Syndrome can be done by way of inheritance and by molecular genetic testing for mutations in the MID1 gene.15%-45% of affected males have been found to have a MID1 gene mutation.

-Widely spaced eyes and cleft lip and palate associated with this condition can sometimes be visualized with prenatal ultrasound.
+Widely spaced eyes, cleft lip and palate, and hypospadias associated with this condition can sometimes be visualized with prenatal ultrasound.